 In March, Brown was able to convince the California Federation of Teachers to merge their tax-increase plan with his.
 That may help the governor’s plan pass, as surveys showed voters favored the group’s measure.

-A poll on the governor’s tax plan in April by the Public Policy Institute of California (85265MF) found 54 percent of likely voters expressed support when read the ballot title and a brief summary.
+A poll on the governor’s tax plan in April by the Public Policy Institute of California (85265MF:US) found 54 percent of likely voters expressed support when read the ballot title and a brief summary.
 Thirty-nine percent said they’d vote against it.

 Brown’s bid to raise income taxes on the wealthiest Californians drew support from 65 percent of likely voters, while his proposal to raise sales taxes was opposed by 52 percent, the poll showed.